apache/druid/docs/tutorials/index.md

 ## Start up Druid services

-Start up Druid services using the `auto` single-machine configuration.
+Start up Druid services using the automatic single-machine configuration.
 This configuration includes default settings that are appropriate for this tutorial, such as loading the `druid-multi-stage-query` extension by default so that you can use the MSQ task engine.

 You can view that setting and others in the configuration files in the `conf/druid/auto`.